OghaleOvrewae/Oghale-Data-Analytics-Portfolio/ecommerce-revenue-optimization/README.md

 The dataset represents real-world e-commerce behaviour and is ideal for revenue and pricing analysis.

+### Dataset Availability
+The original dataset used in this project is not included in this repository due to file size limitations.
+However, the full analysis, preprocessing steps, and feature engineering workflow can be found in the Jupyter Notebook.

 ---

 ## 3. Tools & Techniques